Edwin N. Clark: Post-war

+Later life

 During the 1960s, Clark developed serious medical problems that necessitated giving up his consulting work and in part explains the dearth of documentation from this decade.
 In the early 1970s, after regaining his health, Clark embarked upon a project to bring together documentation of the various important events of his career.
 He referred to the project as his curriculum vitae.
 The main facet of the project was the writing of his memoirs, but in preparing for the task he submerged himself in histories of the period, collected and organized primary documentation, and contacted people he had worked with in the course of his career.
 Some of the contacts led to meetings between Clark and his former associates for the purpose of compiling commentaries on their shared experiences.

 He died in Fairfield, Connecticut on May 1, 1982.